 We’re very excited to report that the 30-day purchase limit for D.C. medical marijuana patients has now been raised from 2 to 4 ounces.
 Following approval by two expert advisory committees, the rule change was submitted to the Director of the Department of Health, who agreed with their findings.
-The increased purchase limit has been
+Capital City Care staff and patients

 Neurobiologist Emily Lindley is launching a fascinating study evaluating medical marijuana’s effectiveness at treating chronic pain when compared to opioid pain relievers: The question of whether marijuana can help treat chronic pain is important enough on its own, but Lindley’s study takes on extra significance in the context of the ongoing epidemic of opioid abuse.